urvana/appscript-chatgpt/README.md

 # =CHATGPT() formula for Google Spreadsheet

 This is a simple formula that allows you to use OpenAI's ChatGPT API in Google Sheets.
-It's a simple way to generate text using GPT-3 directly in your Google Sheets.
+It's a simple way to generate text using GPT directly in your Google Sheets.

+It support any model available in OpenAI's API, including GPT-3.5-turbo and **GPT-4o**.

 ![demo](./assets/demo1.png)